I love business planning!

-It can be a very creative process, mapping out the journey ahead in a visual way, imagining what you want to do, and then to check on a regular basis if you are still on track.
+Business planning can be a very creative process … mapping out the journey ahead in a visual way … imagining what you want to do … and then checking on a regular basis if you are still on track.

 Here is my collection of business planning books that have really helped me over the years to help design and crafts businesses in a creative way to develop and even stretch their big ideas, to set great goals through a variety of techniques, but most importantly to get them into action and turn their ideas into reality.